khanshorif331/job-box/README.md

-#Technologies used in this project:
+# Technologies used in this project:
+* React
 * Redux
 # Server Side
 https://github.com/khanshorif331/job-box-server